Exploring the Pine Mountains of Northern Oaxaca, Mixtec culture, and tradition

 Key Trip DetailsLength: 7 days / 8 nights

-Average Foray Distance: 3 miles / day Altitude: 7,000-9,000 feet Difficulty: Easy to Moderate Accommodations: - 2 nights in Oaxaca City hotel - 6 nights in mountain cabins All meals included (8 Dinners, 7 Lunches, 7 Breakfasts) |
+Average Foray Distance: 3 miles / day Altitude: 7,000-9,000 feet Difficulty: Easy to Moderate Accommodations: - 2 nights in Oaxaca City hotel - 6 nights in mountain cabins All meals included (8 Dinners, 7 Lunches, 7 Breakfasts) Cost: $2900 |

 Day-by-Day Itinerary

 Sept 4th - Day 1: Opening Dinner in Oaxaca City!
+Please join us at 6:00pm for a welcome beverage, and/or at 7:00pm for dinner.

 The vast mountainous area of mycophilic Mixteco communities is rich with the wisdom researchers call "Traditional Mushroom Knowledge (TMK)."
 Distinct from many mushroom-centric communities around Oaxaca and Southern Mexico, within Mixteco, there is documented use of more than 50 medicinal mushrooms, scores of endless edible finds, and even the "ludic" practice of enrolling children in nature-fascination using fungi for play.